Metadata Schemas

 Editing a Section

 To edit a section, right click on the Section asset in the Asset Map and select Details.
-The Details screen of the Section will appear.

 Details

 This section allows you to change the name of the section and add a description.
-The Details section of the Details screen is shown in the figure below.

 The following fields are available: